runs-on/.github/profile/README.md

-# RunsOn - Make your GitHub Actions fly
+# RunsOn - Self-hosted GitHub Actions runners made simple

+* See [runs-on.com](https://runs-on.com) for the main website and documentation.
-* See [runs-on/runs-on](https://github.com/runs-on/runs-on) for self-hosted solution to launch 10x cheaper GitHub Action runners.
+* See [runs-on/runs-on](https://github.com/runs-on/runs-on) for the public repository.
 * See [runs-on/runner-images-for-aws](https://github.com/runs-on/runner-images-for-aws) for up to date AWS AMIs of the GitHub runner images.
-* See [runs-on.com](https://runs-on.com) for blog posts and update notifications.
+* See [runs-on/action](https://github.com/runs-on/action) for the accompanying action that enables magic caching on S3.